 Control plots will be distributed outside the southern, western, and northern boundaries of the PMA (habitat east of the PMA abruptly changes to sheer cliffs and is substantially different than within the PMA so has been excluded).
 These sites may be located on the 'Ewa Forest Reserve or other within areas managed and owned by other cooperating entities (i.e., Army Natural Resources Program of O'ahu and Kamehameha Schools) (Figure 3).
-The specific locations will be selected within a 0.4-kilometer buffer of the perimeter fence (Figure 3), but potential sites may be excluded based on accessibility4, landowner restrictions, habitat selection criteria, and similarity in forest structure and elevation to evaluative monitoring plots selected in the PMA (Tetra Tech 2023).
-Control plot locations meeting the criteria above will be identified within randomly selected grid cells covering areas within a 400-meter buffer of the PMA boundary.
-The goal is to identify a distributed set of control plots where invasive species management levels are reduced from those within the PMA and feral ungulates have access but where forest conditions are otherwise like the evaluative monitoring plots identified for the Habitat Management Plan (Tetra Tech 2023).
+The specific locations will be selected within a 400-meter buffer of the perimeter fence (Figure 3), but potential sites may be excluded based on accessibility5, logistical considerations, landowner restrictions, habitat selection criteria, and similarity in forest structure and elevation to evaluative monitoring plots selected in the PMA (Tetra Tech 2024).
+Control plot locations meeting the criteria above will be identified within randomly selected grid cells.
+The goal is to identify a distributed set of control plots where invasive species management levels are reduced from those within the PMA and feral ungulates have access but where forest conditions are otherwise like the evaluative monitoring plots identified for the Habitat Management Plan (Tetra Tech 2024).
 Based on available data from KMWP (Figure 2), the primary invasive species present in these control plots is expected to be mule's foot fern; however, the overall presence of a range of invasive species cover values within control plots will be measured.

-Arthropod sampling will occur four times a year in each monitoring year (Years 1, 3, 5, and 8), matching the timing of arthropod sampling within the evaluative monitoring plots (Tetra Tech 2023).
+Arthropod sampling will occur four times a year in each monitoring year (Years 1, 3, 5, and 8), matching the timing of arthropod sampling within the evaluative monitoring plots (Tetra Tech 2024).
 Timing of quarterly sampling will be consistent across all sampling years and align with bat reproductive periods as defined by Gorresen et al. (2013): lactation (mid-June to August), post-lactation (September to mid-December), pre-pregnancy (mid-December to March), and pregnancy (April to mid-June).
-Vegetation sampling will occur once annually each monitoring year in Years 1, 3, 5, and 8 during the peak blooming period for annual vegetation (April to June), matching the timing of the vegetation sampling within the evaluative monitoring plots (Tetra Tech 2023).
+Vegetation sampling will occur once annually each monitoring year in Years 1, 3, 5, and 8 during the peak blooming period for annual vegetation (April to June), matching the timing of the vegetation sampling within the evaluative monitoring plots (Tetra Tech 2024).
 Photos will be taken at the established photo points for each control plot, and sampling will include: